theprincevig/theprincevig/README.md

 Hey, I’m @theprincevig, I’m interested in coding.
-And I’m currently learning JavaScript and Java with DSA
+And I’m currently learning BackEnd and Java with DSA
 - WaheguruJi MeherKare....

 <!---